 A quick body scan at mile 16 shows no major signs of cramping or tightness.
 Body feels solid and energized.
 I make the decision to drop the group.
 It's go-time.

-At mile 18, I stop for water and my heart is crushed when I see the 3:50 pace group run right pass me.
-What just happened?
-My pace must be slipping.
+At mile 18, I stop for water and my heart is crushed when I see the 3:50 pace group run past me.
+Was that real?
+My pace must be slipping..

 Miles 18.6 - 21.7 (8:41 min/mi)

 I catch back up to the group and reaccess the situation.
 The good news is I haven't cramped yet.
 It's the farthest I've ever gone without cramps.
 The bad news is I don't know how long it'll last.

 The sun is out and the heat is a major factor now.
 I try to stay cool by running on the shady side of streets and through any fire hydrants or sprinklers.
 Hamstrings and calves are getting tight.
 I almost pull one, but I adjust my form and push the tremors down.